Game Companies: Stop Treating your Customers Like Crap

 - Riding high from the success of The Witcher 3, beloved developer CDPR bragged on multiple occasions that their hip game dev studio doesn't force their employees to "crunch", which is a cutesy name for the cruel practice of forcing mandatory, grueling overtime on their employees.
 Unfortunately, such a practice is common in the gaming industry.

-- Cyberpunk 2077, being in development for roughly 9 years, was set to release in August 2020, but then delayed to September, then to November.
-The game was once again delayed to December, and in order to meet this deadline, the studio went back on their word and forced their company into "crunch time".
+- Cyberpunk 2077, being in development for roughly 9 years, was set to release in August 2020, but then delayed to September, then to November, and then to December.
+In order to meet this December deadline, the studio went back on their word and forced their company into "crunch time".
 Oops.

 - Metacritic, ever complicit in the vicious cycle of game industry/advertising corruption, had given the Xbox One and PS4 versions of the game a 91/100.
 This has since been changed, but the damage had been done.